Concave Certificates: Geometric Framework for Distributionally Robust Risk and Complexity Analysis

+\item To facilitate practical implementation for Euclidean domains, we introduce the adversarial score $\mathcal{A}_{\theta}$.
+This relaxation enables layer-wise calculation rules via a composition and product maps, providing explicit certificates for classification and regression in deep learning.
+It successfully accounts for modern architectures (e.g., LayerNorm, Attention) and yields tighter bounds for non-Lipschitz/non-differentiable losses (Figure~\ref{fig:adv-score}).

+\item We introduce the Concave Complexity (CC) \(\hat{\mathfrak{C}}_{\mathcal{Z}_N}(\mathcal{L},\epsilon)\) \eqref{eq:CC} that complements the standard Rademacher Complexity (RC).
+Besides deriving a worst-case version of the generalization bound, CC reveals that the adversarial-empirical complexity gap is strictly controlled by the complexity of the rate class.
+Although CC trades the standard $\mathcal{O}(1/\sqrt{N})$ statistical rate of RC for the optimal transport budget $\epsilon \approx \mathcal{O}(N^{-1/n})$, it remains beneficial for analyzing certain over-parameterized networks.

 \item We validate our theoretical results through two experiments using real-world datasets.
 In the regression task (Section~\ref{sec:madrid}), we numerically demonstrate that our adversarial score is strictly tighter and more informative than traditional Lipschitz and gradient-based certificates.
-In the classification task (Section~\ref{sec:mnist}), we verify that the adversarial-empirical Rademacher gap for tailored loss class is dimension-free.
+In the classification task (Section~\ref{sec:mnist}), we verify that the adversarial-empirical Rademacher gap does not blow up with the depth, width or data dimension.
 We conclude our paper in Section~\ref{sec:con}.

 \end{itemize}